How to Tell if Someone is on Cocaine

 Other mental signs of cocaine may include the following:

 • Unusual excitement

 Cocaine is a dangerous substance that quickly becomes addictive.
 It can affect a person’s mood, motivation, and energy.
 Cocaine abuse can increase the risk of psychiatric disorders, disease, and death.
 Some of the most serious effects of cocaine abuse are inflammation of the heart muscle, cardiac arrhythmias, and an increased risk of heart attack.

 If you believe someone close to you may be suffering with an addiction to cocaine, the counselors with Destination Hope can walk you through treatment options.
-Learn more by calling us at 877-785-3199 today.
+Learn more by contacting us today.